 EU physical location?

 Another possibility is that “EU-only cloud” simply means that cloud-processed data must be physically located in the EU.
 This would be consistent with a common approach to “legacy” laws (or their interpretation), that focuses mainly, even exclusively, on the physical location of data.
 Notably, the EU Data Protection Directive (DPD) restricts the “transfer” of personal data outside the EU, absent “adequate protection” or exceptions or derogations permitted by the DPD.
 “Transfer” was undefined but has generally been interpreted by data protection authorities (DPAs) as involving the physical location of personal data “moving” to outside the European Economic Area (EEA), whether by transmission of data to a “third country” outside the EEA, remote access to such data from a third country, or physical transportation of hardware storing such data to a third country.
+The widespread assumption that physical data location is the most important factor has led to much research being conducted to devise methods to constrain and/or track the physical location of data, eg IBM's patent on controlling data location (and see our companion discussion paper regarding information flow control).

 Usually, this location is taken to mean, at least, the geographical location of the data centres holding the servers or other equipment in which data are stored or operated upon.
 However, the “location” of cloud providers is also often mentioned.
 But what does that mean: the countries of incorporation of such providers?
 Or countries where they have places of business or operations (which could be different from the country of incorporation, and indeed may be multiple for providers who have operations in several countries)?
 Or indeed all of them?